btcsuite/btcwallet/rpc/documentation/api.md

 **Expected errors:**

+- `InvalidArgument`: The private passphrase is incorrect.

 - `InvalidArgument`: The private key WIF string is not a valid WIF encoding.

+- `InvalidArgument`: A rescan height was specified, but the rescan option was not set.

+- `InvalidArgument`: A negative rescan height was passed.

 - `Aborted`: The wallet database is closed.

+- `NotFound`: The account does not exist.

+**Stability:** Unstable

+___

+#### `ImportScript`

+The `ImportScript` method imports a script into the wallet.
+A rescan may optionally be started to search for transactions involving the script, either as an output or in a P2SH input.

+**Request:** `ImportScriptRequest`

+- `bytes passphrase`: The wallet's private passphrase.

+- `bytes script`: The raw script.

+- `bool rescan`: Whether or not to perform a blockchain rescan for the imported script.

+**Response:** `ImportScriptResponse`

+**Expected errors:**

 - `InvalidArgument`: The private passphrase is incorrect.

+- `InvalidArgument`: A rescan height was specified, but the rescan option was not set.

+- `InvalidArgument`: A negative rescan height was passed.

+- `Aborted`: The wallet database is closed.

 - `NotFound`: The account does not exist.